toralf/torutils/README.md

 2. block the ip for the next 30 min if > 6 inbound connection attempts per minute are made _[2]_
 3. block the ip for the next 30 min if > 3 inbound connections are established _[3]_
 4. ignore a connection attempt from an ip hosting < 2 relays if 1 inbound connection is already established _[4]_
-5. ignore a connection attempt if 2 inbound connections are already established _[5]_
+5. ignore a connection attempt if 2 inbound connections are already established

 _[1]_ including snowflake
-_[2]_ a 3-digit number of (changing) ips are blocked currently _[3]_ about 100 ips do "tunnel" rule 4 and 5 daily _[4]_ having _jq_ not being installed and deactivating its code would work but would half the cost of a DDoS _[5]_ Deleting rule 4 and changing "2" to "1" in rule 5 would work.
+_[2]_ a 3-digit number of (changing) ips are blocked currently _[3]_ about 100 ips do "tunnel" rule 4 and 5 daily _[4]_ Having _jq_ not being installed would still work.
-But that would have an impact for 2 remote Tor relays running at the same ip.
+But that would have an impact for very pair of Tor relays running at the same ip.
-If both want to talk to the local filtered ORPort, then one of both can initiate its connection to the local ORPort.
+If both want to talk to the iltered ORPort, then one of both can initiate its connection to the ORPort.
-But now the other remote Tor relay has to wait till the local Tor relay opens an outbound connection to it.
+But now the other Tor relay has to wait till the local Tor relay opens an outbound connection to it.

 ### Installation and configuration hints